 Packaging and Labeling Information For A Hazardous Product

-The following information must be printed in English on the label on the immediate package of a hazardous product, as well as any outside wrapping or container that might obscure the label on the package:
+The following information must be printed in English on the label on the immediate package of a hazardous product, as well as any outside wrapping or container that might obscure the label on the package.
+Implementing Label Management software can ensure accurate and consistent printing of this crucial information across various packaging elements.

 - The manufacturer, packer, distributor, or seller's name and company address.